 The carcinogenic potential of Acetyl Glucosamine (up to 5% in the diet; 104-wk treatment) was evaluated in F344 rats.
 The test substance was considered to be non-carcinogenic.
 The anti-proliferative potential of Glucosamine (10 mM) was evaluated in human renal cancer cell lines (786-O and caki-1) via an MTT and FITC-annexin V/PI assay.
 The apoptosis rate of both cell lines was up-regulated by the high concentration of Glucosamine (10 mM), but down-regulated by low concentrations of Glucosamine (1 and 5 mM), as compared with the control groups.
-The growth inhibitory effects of Glucosamine, Glucosamine, Glucosamine, Glucosamine HCl, or Acetyl Glucosamine, at concentrations of up to 1000 μ g/ml.
-Results measured by an MTT assay showed that Glucosamine HCl and Glucosamine caused a concentration-dependent reduction in hepatoma cell growth.
+The growth inhibitory effects of Glucosamine, Glucosamine HCl, and Acetyl Glucosamine on human hematoma SMMC-721 cells was evaluated in vitro.
+Tumor cells were exposed to Glucosamine, Glucosamine HCl, or Acetyl Glucosamine, at concentration-dependent reduction in hepatoma cell growth.
 In an animal anti-carcinogenicity assay, Kunming male mice were inoculated with sarcoma 180 tumor cells.
-Mice were orally treated for 10 d with up to 500 mg/kg Glucosamine HCl dissolved in saline...
+Mice were orally treated for 10 d with up to 500 mg/kg Glucosamine HCl dissolved in saline.
 Glucosamine HCl, at the intermediate dose (250 mg/kg/d), had the highest inhibition ratio (34.02%) on sarcoma 180 tumor growth.